KarepeN/Rapid-Car-Rentals/charter.md

 | -------------         |:-------------:|    -------------   |
 | 05/25/21         | 08/10/21 |      14 weeks          |

-* phase1 will be completed in 4 weeks.
-* phase2 will be completed in 4 weeks
-* phase3 will be completed in 4 weeks
-* phase4 will be completed in 1 week
-* phase5 will be completed in 1 week

 the complete schedule is shown in [Gantt-chart](https://github.com/KarepeN/pm-s04-g01-project/blob/main/WBS/wbs.PNG)